pirafrank/fpiracom/_posts/2016-01-19-gmail-inbox.md

 title: Is GMail approaching to the end?
 subtitle: A few thoughts about Inbox and Google's services.
 categories: google
+description: Some condisiderations about Google's Inbox and its other services
+keywords: google,inbox,email,gmail,end,a/b testing,imap
 ---

 ![Gmail to inbox redirect screenshot]({{ site.baseurl }}/assets/postimages/00-005.png)